barbara-abreu/Data_science/README.md

 ### Crytocurrencies notebook
 A notebook with an analysis of a hypothetical portofolio with crytocurrencies only.

-### Scraping and regression notebook
-Scraping of a real estate website and consequent regression of the price of the houses on the remaining variables.

 ### Titanic notebook
 Prediction of survival rates in Titanic using decision trees